I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

 Daniel sees a girl with pink headphones who stops in the middle of a crowded sidewalk to lose herself in the music, and he follows her into a record-shop, where her ex-boyfriend and another girl will steal a record, prompting him to speak to her, and begin an incredible journey towards love and self-awareness, as if fate itself had intervened.

-With hints of insight into the backgrounds of each teen's parents, things like time paradoxes, irie, multiverses, and even seemingly lesser characters like a train conductor and a female security guard, you can see how everything really Does happen for a reason, as Natasha's father says. is filled with the maxims of a perceptive adult, through the eyes and wit of a teen.
+With hints of insight into the backgrounds of each teen's parents, things like time paradoxes, irie, multiverses, and even seemingly lesser characters like a train conductor and a female security guard, you can see how everything really Does happen for a reason, as Natasha's father says.
+The Sun is Also a Star is filled with the maxims of a perceptive adult, through the eyes and wit of a teen.
 It will leave you craving Korean food, karaoke, and to sit comfortably answering deep life questions with someone you love.
-The Sun is Also a Star

 Perfect for Fans of